j4mesli/One-Piece-Jeopardy-/README.md

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
 3. as a user, I can view my past games (if any)
-4. as a user, I can play the game (if logged in and refreshes, the game data persists as a JWT)
+4. as a user, I can play the game

 ## Research Topics